alxetd/devdocs/git/README.md

 git blame
 ```

-## Others
+## About git
-A merge preserves the branch history
+- A merge preserves the branch history
-A rebase does not preserve the branch history
+- A rebase does not preserve the branch history
-A merge is useful for combining branches that are already public.
+- A merge is useful for combining branches that are already public.
-A rebase is for combining private branches, never public.
+- A rebase is for combining private branches, never public.
-Merging and rebasing are about integrating new work, new commits that are on separate branches.
+- Merging and rebasing are about integrating new work, new commits that are on separate branches.
-Merging is called a three-way merge.
+- Merging is called a three-way merge.
-Rebase is pretending that the work on the feature branch was directly done on the base branch.
+- Rebase is pretending that the work on the feature branch was directly done on the base branch.
 It takes all the commits from a particular feature branch and places them on to the base branch.
+-

-git stash, which makes a temporary, local save of your code
+- git stash, which makes a temporary, local save of your code
-git reset, which lets you tidy up your code before doing a commit
+- git reset, which lets you tidy up your code before doing a commit
-git bisect, a function that allows you to hunt out bad commits
+- git bisect, a function that allows you to hunt out bad commits
-git squash, which allows you to combine your commits
+- git squash, which allows you to combine your commits
-git rebase, which allows for applying changes from one branch onto another
+- git rebase, which allows for applying changes from one branch onto another

 code must be staged to be stashed